barryclark/jekyll-now/_posts/2016-09-13-introducing-wicked-haufe-io.md

 The other components are built as follows:

 * **HAProxy**: In front of both the Portal and the Gateway sits a Docker HAProxy container which distributes and load balances the incoming requests; this component is using the official `docker-haproxy` implementation which also Docker Swarm is using.
-* **Portal Components**: All Portal components (the UI/the actual portal parts) are implemented using node.js, more specifically using the following standard frameworks:
+* **Portal Components**: All Portal components (the UI/the actual portal parts) are implemented using node.js, more specifically using (among others) the following standard frameworks:
     * Express
     * Jade/Pug for HTML templating
 * **Kong**: The API Gateway is a plain vanilla Mashape Kong docker image.
 We did not have to make any changes at all to the Kong source code; we are really using Kong "as-is", which was what we had hoped for, to make upgrading scenarios as simple as possible